matloff/polyanNA/README.md

 ## Treating NA as a factor level

-Our first method builds on the Indicator Variable Method (IVM), which can be described as follows.
+Our first method is an extension of the Indicator Variable Method (IVM), to be used on numerical variables, say Age.
+It can be described as follows.

+*IVM method*

 Say X includes some numeric variable, say Age.
 IVM add a new column to A, say Age.NA, consisting of 1s and 0s.
 For any row in A for